We at C.R.U.D.E. tip our hats to the following three wonderful groups, upon whose mighty shoulders we stand:

 This feisty non-profit group started in the early ‘80s and dealt with Rodeo’s Pacific Refinery issues.

 That refinery closed its doors due to public and economic pressures.
 The land was scraped, filled up with dirt and covered with homes.
-Although RCA is “old school” and doesn’t have a website, you can contact them by e-mailing the president, Janet Pygeorge, at firstname.lastname@example.org.
+Although RCA is “old school” and just started its website, you can contact them by e-mailing the president, Janet Pygeorge, at firstname.lastname@example.org.
 You can also see Janet at public hearings, where she clearly does not suffer fools gladly.

 She’s a hero in our book.